-PG&E has provided the Lake Almanor Planning Unit Environmental Site Assessment Report, prepared by AMEC Geomatrix, Inc., dated June 21, 2010 and updated March 2017, to the MSC and FRLT, fulfilling the disclosure requirements of the Land Conservation Commitment.
+PG&E has provided the Lake Almanor Planning Unit Environmental Site Assessment Report dated June 21, 2010 and updated March 2017, to the MSC and FRLT, fulfilling the disclosure requirements of the Land Conservation Commitment.

 Environmental Agreement

 Pending CPUC approval of the transaction, PG&E will execute Environmental Agreements with the MSC and FRLT, satisfying the requirements of Section 12(f) of the Stipulation.